jerkar/legacy-web-site/_jbake-site-sources/content/tell-me-more.md

 * **compiling scripts on-the-fly** prior to execute them
 * providing **compact fluent API and sensitive templates** to minimize developers efforts and script verbosity.

-Jerkar scripts reveals to be **much more concise than their equivalent XML** based tool and roughly equivalent to script written with dynamic languages.
+Jerkar scripts reveal to be **much more concise than their equivalent XML** based tool and roughly equivalent to script written with dynamic languages.
 Have a look at [Jerkar tour](./tour.html).
 Beside the script compilation phase duration is not significant (less than 1 second in most of cases).

 Another point is that **all** Jerkar public class are prefixed with `Jk`.
 So it makes convenient to distinguish them when using IDE auto-completion.